photo by Laura Ferrara

 More about fiddling:

-Mostly I play fiddle for dances.
+The fiddle tunes I play are for dances.
 There's not much I can say that will do justice to these beautiful, magic tunes, you’ll just have to come to a dance and hear them for yourself.
 This tradition is ~400 years old.
 I was first introduced to Norwegian fiddling through the Mid-Atlantic Norwegian Dancers community and have had the utmost honour of learning from a number of Norwegian master fiddlers and dancers since.
-My flat fiddling focuses on tunes from Gubransdalen, and my hardingfele playing stays on tunes from Telemark, though Loretta Kelley is currently expanding my repertoire to include all other major hardingfele regions; Valdres, Vestaland, Hallingdal and Setesdal.
-I secretly plan to return to playing Telemark tunes exclusively after my apprenticeship has concluded, though some of the MAND dancers will be sad to hear this.
+In my flat fiddling (regular fiddle), I focus on tunes from the region of Gubransdalen, and with the hardingfele I study tunes from the Telemark region.
+I am currently a MSAC Folklife Apprentice studying hardingfele with Loretta Kelley, and she is expanding my repertoire to include other major regions; Valdres, Vestaland, Hallingdal and Setesdal.